pavankalisetti009/gitlab/doc/administration/settings/jira_cloud_app.md

 - The instance must be publicly available.
 - You must set up [OAuth authentication](#set-up-oauth-authentication).
-- Your network must allow inbound and outbound connections between GitLab and Jira.
-For self-managed instances that are behind a firewall and cannot be directly accessed from the internet, you must:
+- Your network configuration must allow:
+  - Inbound and outbound connections between your self-managed instance and Jira Cloud ([Atlassian IP addresses](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections)).
+  - For self-managed instances behind a firewall:
     1. Set up an internet-facing [reverse proxy](#using-a-reverse-proxy) in front of your self-managed instance.
-  1. Open your firewall and allow inbound traffic from [Atlassian IP addresses](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections) only.
+    1. Configure the reverse proxy to allow inbound connections from Jira Cloud ([Atlassian IP addresses](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/#Outgoing-Connections)).
+    1. Ensure your self-managed instance can still make the outbound connections described above.
 - The Jira user that installs and configures the app must meet certain [requirements](#jira-user-requirements).

 ### Set up your instance